timoxley/pkgrep/Readme.md

-## installed
+## pkgrep

-Command-line tool for selectively displaying data about packages in node_modules.
+Powerful CLI tool to find, filter & format package data in node_modules.

 ## Installation

 ```
-> npm install -g installed
+> npm install -g pkgrep
 ```

 ## Usage

 ```
-> installed  --help
-Display data about installed packages.
+Find, filter & format package data in node_modules.

-Usage: installed [options] [name[@version] ...]
+Usage: pkgrep [options] [name[@version] ...]

 Examples:
-  installed                                                            List all top-level dependencies
+  pkgrep                                                       List all top-level dependencies
-  installed inherits mkdirp                                            Check whether either mkdirp or inherits are installed.
+  pkgrep inherits mkdirp                                       Check whether either mkdirp or inherits are installed.
 Only fails if none can be found.
-  installed --all inherits mkdirp                                      Check whether both mkdirp and inherits are installed.
+  pkgrep --all inherits mkdirp                                 Check whether both mkdirp and inherits are installed.
 Fails all dependencies are found.
-  installed --depth=-1 mkdirp                                          Check whether mkdirp is installed at any depth.
+  pkgrep --depth=-1 mkdirp                                     Check whether mkdirp is installed at any depth.
-  installed --dev mkdirp                                               Check for mkdirp as a dependency OR a devDependency. devDependencies are filtered-out by default.
+  pkgrep --dev mkdirp                                          Check for mkdirp as a dependency OR a devDependency. devDependencies are filtered-out by default.
-  installed mkdirp@^1.0.0                                              Check whether mkdirp version matching ^1.0.0 is installed.
+  pkgrep mkdirp@^1.0.0                                         Check whether mkdirp version matching ^1.0.0 is installed.
-  installed --format="{name}" mkdirp inherits                          Only print names of matching installed dependencies at the top level.
+  pkgrep --format="{name}" mkdirp inherits                     Only print names of matching installed dependencies at the top level.
-  installed --format="{version} - {realPath}" mkdirp                   Print the version followed by a hyphen and the realpath to mkdirp.
+  pkgrep --format="{version} - {realPath}" mkdirp              Print the version followed by a hyphen and the realpath to mkdirp.
-  installed --table --format="{name} {license} {path}"                 Format top level dependency name, license and path as a table.
+  pkgrep --table --format="{name} {license} {path}"            Format top level dependency name, license and path as a table.
-  installed --depth=-1 --unique --format="{name}@{version}"            List all dependencies, but only display unique name@version instances.
+  pkgrep --depth=-1 --unique --format="{name}@{version}"       List all dependencies, but only display unique name@version instances.
-  installed --filter="scripts.test"                                    List only dependencies with a test script.
+  pkgrep --filter="scripts.test"                               List only dependencies with a test script.
-  installed --filter="dependencies.browserify"                         List only dependencies that depend on browserify.
+  pkgrep --filter="dependencies.browserify"                    List only dependencies that depend on browserify.
-  installed --filter="browserify.transform.indexOf('es6ify') == -1"    List only dependencies with es6ify as a browserify transform.
+  pkgrep --filter="browserify.transform.includes('es6ify')"    List only dependencies with es6ify as a browserify transform (Note: ES6 prototype features are shimmed).
-  installed --filter="dependencies.browserify" --dev                   List only dependencies that depend on browserify.
+  pkgrep --filter="dependencies.browserify" --dev              List only dependencies that depend on browserify.

 Options:
+  -a, --all        Match all dependencies. non-zero exit if not all match.
+  -d, --depth      Traversal depth. use --depth=Infinity or --depth=-1 to traverse entire dependency tree.            [default: 0]
+  -f, --format     Output format string.
+Place variables in {curlies}.                                                [default: "{name}@{version}"]
+  -t, --table      Show output in a table.
+Use --format to indicate desired columns.
+All non-variables are ignored.
+  -s, --strict     Only list packages which contain all variables in --format.
+  -x, --filter     Filter packages using an arbitrary ES6 expression.
+No return statement required.
+Use at own risk.
   --dev            Include development dependencies.
   --extraneous     Show extraneous dependencies                                                                       [default: true]
   --no-extraneous  Filter extraneous dependencies.
 This will include --dev dependencies if --dev is not enabled.
+  --flatten        Flatten --json output so there is no object nesting.
+  --json           Generate JSON output.
+Respects keys used in --format.
+All non-variables are ignored.
+  --list-vars      List examples of possible --format & --table variables.
   --summary        Show summary after results on stderr.                                                              [default: true]
   --no-summary     Do not print any summary text to stderr. "e.g. 5 matching dependencies."
-  --depth          Traversal depth. use --depth=Infinity or --depth=-1 to traverse entire dependency tree.           [default: 0]
-  --format         Output format string.
-Place variables in {curlies}.                                               [default: "{name}@{version}"]
-  --list-vars      List examples of possible --format & --table variables.
-  --table          Show output in a table.
-Use --format to indicate desired columns.
-All non-variables are ignored.
+  --silent         No visual output, exit codes only.
   --unique         Only display unique lines of output.                                                               [default: true]
-  --no-unique      Permit duplicate lines of output.
+  --no-unique      Do not remove duplicate lines of output.
-  --filter         Filter packages by an expression.
-See http://npm.im/to-function for syntax.                       [string]  [default: function filter() { [native code] }]
-  --json           Generate JSON output.
-Respects keys used in --format.
-All non-variables are ignored.
-  --flatten        Flatten --json output so there is no object nesting.
   --help           Show help
   --version        Show version number
 ```